thinkloop/memoizerific/README.md

 ##### Results

-LRU-Memoize performed well with few arguments and lots of cache hits, but quickly degraded as the environment became more challenging.
+LRU-Memoize performed well when there were few arguments and lots of cache hits, but degraded heavily as they increased and decreased respectively.
 At 4+ arguments it was up to 20x slower, enough to cause material consequences.

-Memoizee performed well and is a solid library.
+Memoizee performed reliably with adequate speed.

-Memoizerific was the fastest by about 30%.
+Memoizerific was fastest by about 30% with predictable linear decreases in performance as the tests became more challenging.

 ## License